web3actions/tx/README.md

     inputs: '["${{ github.event.issue.node_id }}", 1]'
 ```

 You can also specifiy a network name and an infura key.
-This way users can now which network is actually being targeted by the workflow.
+This way users can know which network is actually being targeted by the workflow.

 ```yaml
 - uses: web3actions/tx@d3833db41e58cb4e7f329027ad30211a22e1c5e5